 The Department of Residence Life strives to create a cooperative residential community and a comfortable living environment based on mutual respect and involvement.
 Saint Mary’s College believes that living on campus gives students the opportunity to be fully engaged in academic and student life and to exercise adult freedoms responsibly with professional and peer support.
 A diverse community of various viewpoints, goals, and styles prepares students for future relationships, diverse careers, and living in a dynamic global society.

 Graduate students are not required to live on campus but may choose to do so.
-Female graduate students in campus based programs wishing to live on campus will be housed with upperclass students.
-Graduate students may waive the meal plan requirement.
-We do not offer graduate-only housing at this time.
+There is limited graduate student housing available and female graduate students in campus based programs wishing to live on campus will be housed in Regina Hall on the 5th floor.
+Graduate students residing on campus are required to have at minimum the limited meal plan.
 Housing is available only to women.

-For more information on types of housing available, room rates, and to complete an application, send an email to email@example.com.
+For more information on Graduate Housing, and to complete an application, please contact the Residence Life Office at firstname.lastname@example.org.

 The Office of Student Involvement helps students explore their leadership potential by creating a strong foundation of ethical behavior with an overall awareness of social justice and global issues.
 Involvement in co-curricular activities provides the opportunity for students to apply skills learned in the classroom.

 In addition to promoting and encouraging the development of leadership skills, the office supports the needs of traditionally underrepresented students.
 The office provides services that address the needs of underrepresented students as well as promote educational opportunities for the entire campus community.